albertdiones/coding_10min_a_day/README.md

 70. Ask for a password and validate using a stored sha1 hash on txt file
 71. Check if password hash file exists, ask for a new password if not, if it exists, ask for the password, then validate using the stored hash txt file

-74. Check if string contains a digit w/o using regex
+74. Ask for password input and check if it contains a digit w/o using regex
-75. Check if string contains lowercase letter w/o using regex
+75. Ask for password input and check if it contains lowercase letter w/o using regex
-76. Check if string contains uppercase letter w/o using regex
+76. CheckAsk for password input and check if it contains uppercase letter w/o using regex
-77. Check if string contains a symbol w/o using regex
+77. Ask for password input and check if it contains a symbol w/o using regex
 78. Ask for a credit/debit card input then validate using regex
 77. Ask for a credit/debit card input allow spaces
 78. Ask for a credit/debit card input then validate using luhn algo